-Don't let anyone tell you the Council didn't change much
+Don't let anyone say the Council didn't change

 Fifty years on from the start of the Second Vatican Council, Robert Blair Kaiser, who reported on the council for Time Magazine, shared his recollections in the 2012 Tablet Lecture